-That might sound odd but Beijing is not one of my favorite cities.
+That might sound odd to say that but Beijing is not one of my favorite cities to travel to.

 Yet, the ancient capital of China is filled with magnificent monuments and historical sites: the Forbidden City, Temple of Heaven, the Great Wall, the Summer Palace (Yiheyuan), 13 Ming Tombs, and more… that I believe worth the pain of getting trapped in the crowd and witnessing the fascinating Chinese art and culture before communism.